naoh87/lettucef/README.md

 This api is also just wrap lettuce api.
 It's bothering to control right consistency.

-I **recommend** to use stream extension if you want to just receive messages with subscribe or psubscribe.
+I **recommend** to use stream extension if you want to just receive messages from subscribe / psubscribe.

 ```scala
 import dev.naoh.lettucef.api.LettuceF